proxilius/sauce_demo_test/README.md

 * In case the ChromeDriver is not detected automatically, you can configure it using this page: https://www.browserstack.com/guide/run-selenium-tests-using-selenium-chromedriver

+* The project was developed and tested using Windows (Windows 10) operating system.

 <!-- USAGE EXAMPLES -->